-The proposed dwelling will consist of Ground-floor, First-floor and Roof levels.
-The Ground-floor footprint will amount to approx. 174m2, and will include three bedrooms and associated terraces, double garage etc. The First-floor will include the main bedroom, kitchen, dining / living & the main bedroom terraces, swimming pool and jacuzzi.
-The coverage and roof height (8.5m restriction) are in line with the architectural guidelines of the Estate and Municipality.
-The Site Development Plan and house plans have been accepted / endorsed by the Estate Home Owners Association (HOA).
+The First floor will include the double garage, entrance & stairwell, main bedroom within bathroom and associated balconies.
+The coverage and roof height (8.5m restriction) are in line with the guidelines of the Estate and the Municipal Zoning Scheme Regulations for the Residential I zoning.
+The Site Development Plan and house plans have been accepted/endorsed by the Estate Homeowners Association (HOA).